HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/facilities/add-hpovpowerdevice.md

 ### -Username &lt;String&gt;

+{% hint style="warning" %}
-Warning: This parameter is being deprecated.
+This parameter is being deprecated.
 Please transition to the `-Credential` parameter.
+{% endhint %}

 Administrator account of the target iPDU.